ITensor/website/docs/book/main.md

 # <img src="docs/book/icon.png" class="largeicon">  The ITensor Book

-ITensor is designed to simplify tensor calculations through an "Einstein summation" interface for tensor contractions.
+Tensor methods are a powerful approach for problems in physics and applied mathematics, but keeping track of tensor indices can be tedious and error-prone.

-ITensors have indices with unique identities, so nothing about the interface depends on their ordering; this makes ITensor code easy to write and maintain.
+Inspired by tensor diagram notation, ITensor automatically handles low-level details of index ordering and data permutation, freeing the user to think about the structure of tensor networks.
+Indices in ITensor carry extra information and "multiplying" two ITensors contracts all matching indices, similar to Einstein summation.
-Despite these higher level features, ITensor is very efficient.
+Despite these higher level features ITensor is very efficient.

-The goal of this book is to first familiarize users with the main features of ITensor.
+The goal of this book is to quickly familiarize users with the main features of ITensor.
 Later chapters turn to advanced features and customizing higher-level parts of the library.